In this post, I flesh out all the components of assertiveness so that you can communicate clearly and effectively.

 Once you have communicated with assertiveness and incorporated the steps above, it’s important that you each agree on what outcomes you would like and what you both agree to.

-This is an important step, because it consolidates all the other steps and gives a concrete resolution to your communication.
-Without this step, it’s easily to each leave the conversation and not be sure of what was achieved.
+This is an important step because it consolidates all the other steps and gives a concrete resolution to your communication.
+Without this step, it’s easy to leave the conversation and not be sure of what was achieved.

 Not every assertive conversation needs or should have a solution.
 If your communication opens up the possibility of a solution make sure there is space to discuss one.

-However, many couples fall into the trap of moving to solutions too quickly, and negate the important steps of listening, understanding and validating.
-Make sure you engage in these practices before negotiating possible solutions, to facilitate resolution of the issue.
+However, many couples fall into the trap of moving to solutions too quickly and negate the important steps of listening, understanding and validating.
+Make sure you engage in these practices before negotiating possible solutions, to facilitate the resolution of the issue.

 Communication tip: Don’t rush to solutions, but don’t ignore them if one is needed.
 Focus on understanding, listening and validating, before negotiating a solution that is agreeable to both parties.